-Figure 7: Ratios of interest of peers and interested connections under (a) our EnhancedBit and (b) the native BitTorrent protocol, as a function of time.
+Fig. 8.
+Bootstrapping periods and downloading completion times of peers under (a) our EnhancedBit and (b) the native BitTorrent protocol.

-2) Figures 7(a) and 7(b) illustrate the ratios of interest and number of interested connections maintained by peers over the duration of the experiment.
-In Figure 7(a) (EnhancedBit) the samples of interested connections are spread until the 500th second of the experiment when all peers finish downloading.
-On the other hand, in Figure 7(a) (native BitTorrent), interested connections are spread well past this point in time and approximate the 2000th second of the experiment as soon as all peers finish downloading.
-In the first case, all peers act as intermediaries (downloading and uploading data) and the ratio of interest is high until the completion of downloading.
-After completion of downloading, the ratio of interest is uniformly decreased.
-In the second case, there are underutilized peers with a low ratio of interest.
-This ratio of interest of idle peers becomes even lower and asymptotically reaches zero as soon as the majority of peers completes downloading.
-As a matter of fact, EnhancedBit displays a higher number of directly-connected and interested-in-cooperation peers than its original counterpart.
+displays a higher number of directly-connected and interestedin-cooperation peers than its original counterpart.
 An improved inter-connection of peers is achieved as the new unchoking policy, implemented by Algorithms 1 and 2, maximizes the ratio of interest and provides idle peers with data.
 In turn, idle peers act as additional data intermediaries and "trigger" the interest of additional clients.
 In contrast, the unchoking policy of the native BitTorrent protocol has no mechanism to locate idle peers and essentially does not "prod" them to cooperate with others.

-Experiment 2: Bootstrapping Period - Downloading time
+Experiment 2: Bootstrapping period-downloading time

-Second, we examine the bootstrapping period and downloading completion time achieved by leechers, under the EnhancedBit and the native BitTorrent protocol.
-To this end, we set two swarms formed under flash-crowd conditions: 120 leechers join each swarm during the time period between 0 and 10 seconds of our experiment.
+Second, we examine the bootstrapping period and downloading completion time achieved by leechers, under the Enhanced-Bit and the native BitTorrent protocol.
+To this end, we set two swarms formed under flash-crowd conditions: 120 leechers join each swarm during the time period between 0 and 10 s of our experiment.
 In both configurations used -native and EnhancedBit- leechers remain idle before receiving their first optimistic unchoke interval.
 We refer to this initial time as the bootstrapping period.

-In Section 5, we show that 100% of the EnhancedBit leechers and 63.7% of the native BitTorrent leechers should be unchoked within 30 seconds.
-Figure 8 shows that under EnhancedBit approximately 90% of leechers receive their first optimistic unchoke interval within 30 seconds, whereas under the native Bit-Torrent approximately 55% of leechers receive an optimistic unchoke interval within 30 seconds.
+In Section 5, we show that 100% of the EnhancedBit leechers and 63.7% of the native BitTorrent leechers should be unchoked within 30 s.
+Fig. 8 shows that under EnhancedBit approximately 90% of leechers receive their first optimistic unchoke interval within 30 s, whereas under the native BitTorrent approximately 55% of leechers receive an optimistic unchoke interval within 30 s.
 The deviation presented between theory and practice is reasonable due to the fact that theoretical analysis accounts for steady state swarms.
 However, during experimentation both swarms were not in steady state.
 In the native BitTorrent we discern a non-negligible number of leechers experiencing a lengthy bootstrapping period, while in the EnhancedBit this metric eases considerably.
 A short bootstrapping period is achieved because our unchoking policy (Algorithms 1 and 2) takes into consideration the dynamic situation in which peers find themselves.
-In addition, Figure 8 shows that leechers that experience a lengthy bootstrapping period, also experience a dramatically increased downloading completion time.
+In addition, Fig. 8 shows that leechers that experience a lengthy bootstrapping period, also experience a dramatically increased downloading completion time.
 Under EnhancedBit, all leechers have completed downloading by the 350-th second of the experiment, while under the native protocol, leechers with lengthy bootstrapping periods may complete their downloading well past this point in time.
 Fresh and/or underutilized leechers remaining idle for a long time receive no reciprocation and complete their data downloading much later than those who receive reciprocation.
 Overall, our approach decreases both bootstrapping period and downloading completion time achieved by leechers.